 Get to know your neighbours and offer help where needed.
-There are a number of local charities who will urgently be looking for more help over the coming weeks and months including Active and in Touch and Fair Frome.
+There are a number of local charities maybe looking for more help including Active and in Touch and Fair Frome.
 There is also an online register of volunteers that you can add yourself to here.

 I have elderly relatives in Frome who may need help/support, but I’m too far away/in self-isolation, what help is available?

 We are encouraging people to activate their support network in the first instance.
 Local group Active and in Touch offer a befriending service and are also co-ordinating a volunteer matching service to shop on behalf of a resident should they not have a support network and are isolating.
 Please send them an email to firstname.lastname@example.org with a name, contact information and a brief outline of the circumstances.
 Health Connections Mendip are also available for more local advice

 I’m unable to leave home/self-isolating, how can I get food/prescriptions?